 They grew corn, planted olives, produced wine, milked cows and collected honey.
 And they built villages all around the country.

-Today, the American Colony of Tel Aviv has been restored and renovated.
-The dream of Pastor Adams and Pastor Hoffmann to rebuild the Holy Land for the Jews became a reality.
+In fact, now that most of the American Colony of Tel Aviv has been restored and renovated, you can say that the dream of Pastor Adams and Pastor Hoffmann to rebuild the Holy Land for the Jews has been fulfilled.

 Flourishing, modern Tel Aviv is a living monument to their heroic efforts which were not in vain.